Git Workflow & Safety Guide¶

 Safe Workflow¶

-Recommended Approach: Simple Feature Branches¶
+Recommended Approach: Diff-Budgeted Feature Branches¶

 # Create feature branch from main